 An alternative operation might target what appears, prima facie, to be Hegemon allied states—Ganymede and Thebe.
 In the first instance, Europa may wish to gently remind Ganymede of their positive historical ties, and the dangers of inviting Hegemone forces into the region.
 They might do this directly, using sincere factual information.
 Or they may choose to spread MDH as an alternative method.
-Suffice to say, the dissemination of information, whether true or false is key to the concept of perpetual self-defense.
+Suffice to say, the dissemination of information, whether true or false, is key to the concept of perpetual self-defense.
 However, the present authors believe that dedicated military influence communications units should refrain from circulating hate speech under any circumstances, not just those prohibited because they incite the commission of an international crime.
 The matter of whether they should be permitted to disseminate material which encourages violent behavior falling short of genocide, crimes against humanity and/or war crimes, however, is an area in urgent need of greater analysis.
 Moreover, further examination will also be required with regards to extreme situations where the acts of self-defense may be “desperate” (though this is of course what the authors are trying to avoid by shifting “necessity”).
-Nevertheless, if one coldly applies the logic of the ICJ in acknowledging there may be instances where the use of a nuclear weapon could be justified—a line of argument might also advocate that situations in which[the state’s]…very survival would be at stake the spreading of MDH might also be justified.
+Nevertheless, if one coldly applies the logic of the ICJ in acknowledging there may be instances where the use of a nuclear weapon could be justified—a line of argument might also advocate that situations “in which … [the state’s]…very survival would be at stake” the spreading of MDH might also be justified.

 Nevertheless, an operation of the kind under consideration could target state officials, armed forces, the civilian population, or all the above and more besides.
 However, the point here would be to introduce and amplify feelings of hatred, distrust, and contempt toward the Hegemone presence—noting of course, that the spreading of MDH is generally not looked upon favorably, though it is not presently unlawful.
 An alternative Europan influence communications strategy might target Thebe officials and attempt to “encourage” them to take advantage of the fact that Hegemone’s military might is focused elsewhere.
 This may, for example, present Thebe with an ideal opportunity to launch an operation to reclaim a disputed territory.
 Once again, this could be accomplished in any number of ways, and target any number of individuals, or groups.
 However, if it was successful, it could result in Hegemone armed forces departing the Europa/Ganymede region, if only temporarily.

 Of course, there would be many ways by which Europa could utilize influence communications in order to try to prevent a future Hegemone use of force.
 Moreover, there are many potential effects of using influence comms.
 Yet, given the details of the present scenario (though latent and non-imminent), the threat may be too immediate for many of the longer-term options to be successful.
 Analysis 2 has nevertheless successfully demonstrated that perpetual self-defense is generally a non-forceful method of defending one’s best interests.
 Generally, although in each case considered Europa could be said to have acted pre-emptively, if force did occur, it would likely be unintended and/or unforeseeable.
 Indeed, even if it was a favorable outcome, the application of force would be too far removed physically, temporally, and in terms of intent, from the influence comms operation.
-Thus, in this situation action is very unlikely to considered either an unlawful act of pre-emptive self-defense and/or a breach of Article 2(4) UN Charter.
+Thus, in this situation, action is very unlikely to be considered either an unlawful act of pre-emptive self-defense and/or a breach of Article 2(4) UN Charter.

 E. Analysis 3